rapidsai/node/modules/demo/graph/README.md

 # Run Steps

 ## OpenGL Window Setup
 The visualization calls OpenGL window rendering from inside a docker container.
-Go to the demo root directory `rapids-js/`.
+Go to the root directory `rapids-js/`.

 ```bash
 # run and access